Media logic is dead … at least in its traditional form.

 We need to claim the death of media logic – at least as we know it.
 We must harness the differences between traditional media logic and network media logic.

 There should be room for future PR professionals in this brave new world, too.
 When Brian Solis published Putting the public back into public relations in 2009, it encapsulated the PR zeitgeist that big data and communicative behaviours would increase the relevance and importance of our profession.

 And the media landscape of today sure has room for talented communication professionals.
-Journalists and politicians alike is desperately blaming technology.
-Tech giants are being forced to censor speech.
+Journalists and politicians alike are desperately blaming technology.
+Governments are pushing tech giants to censor speech.
 Silent miners and mass media tycoons have found ways to confuse the selfie generation.
 And a lot of people are having difficulties coping with social media angst.

 Photo by Tracy Thomas on Unsplash.